azuyalabs/yasumi/README.md

 # Documentation

 Yasumi’s documentation is available on [https://www.yasumi.dev](https://www.yasumi.dev).
-You will find all the necessary information how to install Yasumi and also recipes how you can use Yasumi in your project.
+You will find all the necessary information on how to install Yasumi and recipes for using Yasumi in your project.

 # Blog

-Checkout the [blog](https://www.yasumi.dev/blog/) section on documentation site regularly for latest updates.
-Keeping you informed about any news, releases, etc. in a handy blog post format!
+Check out the [blog](https://www.yasumi.dev/blog/) section on the documentation site regularly for the latest updates.
+Keeping you are informed about any news, releases, etc. in a handy blog post format!

 # Contributing